 Riley, who played Mercedes Jones, sang “I Look to You” on the second season of Fox’s musical show Glee.
 Her character sings to Kurt Hummel, whose father is in a coma.
 The cover of the song peaked at No. 74 on the Billboard Hot 100 in October 2010.

-The Canadian singer belted out “one of [her] truly favorite Whitney songs,” the “Greatest Love of All” during the 2012 Grammy posthumous celebration of Houston’s musical career.
+The Canadian singer belted out “one of [her] truly favorite Whitney songs,” “Greatest Love of All,” during the 2012 Grammy posthumous celebration of Houston’s musical career.
 The song was released in 1985 and was a cover of George Benson’s 1977 single “The Greatest Love of All.”
-Houston’s version peaked at No. 1 on the charts in the U.S., Canada and Australia.
+Houston’s version peaked at No. 1 on the charts in the U.S., Canada and Australia in 1986.

-The gospel singer performed “I Look to You” at BET’s Celebration of Gospel in 2010 before Houston joined her on for a duet.
-It was one of the last performances by the singer.
-The pop-soul song is the lead single from her seventh studio album of the same name that was released in 2009.
+The gospel singer performed “I Look to You” at BET’s Celebration of Gospel in 2010 before Houston joined her onstage for a duet.
+It was one of the diva’s last performances.
+The pop-soul song is the lead single from her seventh studio album, I Look to You, which was released in 2009.
 The song ranked at No. 19, becoming her 30th Top 20 hit on the Billboard charts.

-During the 2012 Billboard Music Awards, Legend and Sparks performed “Greatest Love of All” and “I Will Always Love You,” respectively, during a tribute to the singer who had passed just three months earlier.
-Houston’s daughter, Bobbi Kristina, was present for the performance and moved to tears.
+During the 2012 Billboard Music Awards, Legend and Sparks performed “Greatest Love of All” and “I Will Always Love You,” respectively, during a tribute to the singer, who had passed just three months earlier.
+Houston’s daughter, Bobbi Kristina, present for the performance, was moved to tears.

 In a rare moment, the two singers paid tribute to the six-time Grammy award winner at the V103 Soul Session in 2012.
-Brandy opened with “I Will Always Love You” before she became teary-eyed at Monica’s rendition of “You Give Good Love,” the lead single from Houston’s eponymous debut album.
-It peaked at No. 3 on the Billboard Hot 100.
+Brandy opened with “I Will Always Love You” before she became teary-eyed during Monica’s rendition of “You Give Good Love,” the lead single from Houston’s 1985 eponymous debut album, which peaked at No. 3 on the Billboard Hot 100.